franigcbt/franigcbt/README.md

 # 💫Welcome:
-### Hi, I'm Franco Goncebate a Creative Developer and Graphic Designer based in Buenos Aires.
+### Hi, I'm Franco Goncebate a Graphic Designer and programming enthusiast based in Buenos Aires.

-- I'm currently working with League of Legends API (Riot Games).

-- Currently learning: Node.js, and improving my skills in React and JS.

-- Website under construction.

 Feel free to ask me anything, or chat about gaming.